kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/GHOUL.md

 move: "Near"
 morale: "9"
 special: "Savage Bite: bites victim for 1d4.
 BODY save or paralyzed for 1d2 rounds."
-description: "Cursed to have their spirit remain in their body after death ghouls are creatures ﬁlled with vile hatred for anything living."
+description: "*Cursed to have their spirit remain in their body after death ghouls are creatures ﬁlled with vile hatred for anything living.*"
 ```